 - Galvanized steel

 - This metal is able to withstand the high temperatures from the burning below the chimney and is durable.
 It also handles moisture quite well.
-Copper can be safely and firmly fixed in fresh mortar and does not deteriorate in saturated and hardened mortar.
+Copper can be safely and firmly fixed in a fresh mortar and does not deteriorate in saturated and hardened mortar.
 However, the downside is that copper can stain the chimney crown or the bricks.

 - Stainless steel

 - It remains the best material for chimney flashing.
-Stainless steel bars moisture, is resistant to heat and is not easily corroded.
+Stainless steel bars moisture is resistant to heat and is not easily corroded.
 A chimney sweep will know the exact thickness and type of stainless steel to use for an effective flashing system.

-Why proper installation of flashing is important
+Why the proper installation of flashing is important